frabbit/scuts/README.md

 	[[1]].eq([[1]], EqInstances.arrayEq(EqInstances.arrayEq(EqInstances.intEq)));

 As you see in the second and third example, type classes compose.
 But the more complex your type gets the more complex is the expression for the type class.
-To get rid of this the macro based syntax classes can be used.
+To get rid of explicitly passing of type classes the macro based syntax classes can be used.

 The correspondend macro syntax class EqsM contains the macro function eq_ (the leading underscore is by convention) which takes only 2 parameters and resolves the required type class based on the argument types with the help of macros.
 It can be used like this: